PhilAlain/tac/parking.md

 **Tickets and fines**

-Please note, the automatic fine process is extremely efficient in Paris (special cars with cameras issue automatic fines that you receive later).
-They cost €50 per day, so very close to the daily parking cost.
+The automatic fine process is extremely efficient in Paris (special cars with cameras issue automatic fines that you receive later).
+Beware...

 I hope this helps.